 Xarelto Overview: How Does Xarelto Work?

 Xarelto’s also known as rivaroxaban, which is the drug’s generic name.
 It works by blocking certain clotting proteins (called Factor Xa) within your blood.
 Xarelto belongs to a new wave of blood thinners that’s taking over a category dominated for decades by warfarin (Coumadin®).
 Thanks to warfarin’s comparatively low cost, it’s still widely used by 54% of blood thinner patients.
 Xarelto doesn’t require monthly blood monitoring visits with your doctor, but Coumadin does.

-Xarelto is manufactured by drug giant Johnson & Johnson’s subsidiary company, Janssen Pharmaceuticals.
+Xarelto is manufactured by drug giant Johnson & Johnson and distributed by Bayer.
 Rivaroxaban initially hit Canadian markets in 2008, but was approved by the U.S. Food and Drug Administration in July 2011.

 On November 2, 2012, the FDA approved Xarelto to treat DVT (deep vein thrombosis) as well as PE (pulmonary embolism).
 “Today’s approvals distinguish Xarelto as having the broadest profile of any of the new oral anticoagulants in the U.S. market today or coming to market in the foreseeable future,” said the company’s press release.

 Xarelto Overview: Who is Prescribed Xarelto Blood Thinner Medication?